-The fair values of the Group's investment properties at 31 December 2021 and 2020 have been arrived at on the basis of valuations on those dates carried out by Savills Valuation and Professional Services Limited, an independent qualified professional valuer which is not connected with the Group, who have appropriate qualifications and recent experiences in the valuation of similar properties in the relevant locations.
+The fair values of the Group's investment properties at 31 December 2023 and 31 December 2022 have been arrived at on the basis of valuations on those dates carried out by Savills Valuation and Professional Services Limited, a firm of independent qualified professional valuer which is not connected with the Group, who has appropriate qualifications and recent experiences in the valuation of similar properties in the relevant locations.

-The valuations of completed investment properties are based on income method by capitalising the net rental income derived from the existing tenancies with due allowance for reversionary income potential of the respective properties on completed investment properties.
+The valuations of investment properties are based on income method by capitalising the net rental income derived from the existing tenancies with due allowance for reversionary income potential of the respective properties on investment properties.